pedrotst/MewtwoProject/README.md

-# pokestatusplanner
+# Mewtwo Project
-A wonderful pokemon status planner
+Behold!
+This project will bring AI to a new level to the pokemon world.
+Keep tuned